Stellar corona: Historical theories

 The high temperature of the Sun's corona gives it unusual spectral features, which led some in the 19th century to suggest that it contained a previously unknown element, "coronium".
 Instead, these spectral features have since been explained by highly ionized iron (Fe-XIV, or Fe13+).
-Bengt Edlén, following the work of Grotrian (1939), first identified the coronal spectral lines in 1940 (observed since 1869) as transitions from low-lying metastable levels of the ground configuration of highly ionised metals (the green Fe-XIV line from Fe13+ at 5 303 Å, but also the red Fe-X line from Fe9+ at 6 374 Å).
+Bengt Edlén, following the work of Walter Grotrian in 1939, first identified the coronal spectral lines in 1940 (observed since 1869) as transitions from low-lying metastable levels of the ground configuration of highly ionised metals (the green Fe-XIV line from Fe13+ at 5 303 Å, but also the red Fe-X line from Fe9+ at 6 374 Å).